daigotanaka/djangotanaka/README.md

 *Point browser to 0.0.0.0:5000 to view site

-## Posting, retrieving, and editing articles
+## Posting, retrieving, and updating articles

 ### Set environment variables (do it once)